youshuo2008/we-rate-dogs-data-wrangling/README.md

 WeRateDogs Twitter Data Wrangling and Analysis

 ### Project Description
-As part of my Udacity's Data Analyst Nanodegree, this project focuses on Data Wrangling which is process of: gathering, assessing and cleaning data.
+As part of my Udacity's Data Analyst Nanodegree, this project focuses on Data Wrangling which is the process of: gathering, assessing and cleaning data.
 In order to gain insights from the WeRateDogs twitter data, the first step is to gather data.
-For this project, the Twitter tweets information were obtained from three different sources (including querying from the twitter API).
-Then, all the data quality/tidiness issues were identified, documented and addressed one by one.
+Twitter information were obtained from three different sources (including querying from the twitter API).
+Then, all data quality/tidiness issues were identified, documented and addressed one by one.
 The data cleaning efforts were recorded as a report 'wrangle_report.html'.
-Exploratory Data Analysis (EDA) was conducted on the clean dataset and interesting findings were summarized in the 'act_report.html'.
+Finally, Exploratory Data Analysis (EDA) was conducted on the clean dataset and findings were summarized in the 'act_report.html'.

 ### Files used
 The 'twitter-archive-enhanced.csv' was provided by Udacity. <br />